teamniteo/handbook/2_Operations/work-process.md

 To ensure that your commits and Pull Requests contain everything necessary for a successful review, read through the [Git](/3_Development/git.md) guide for the best practices.

-After issue/user story/pull request is getting close to being completed people should go on zoom and discuss what else needs to be fixed.
+When a User Story or Pull Request is getting close to being completed but there are still open issues, Niteans should have a discussion on Zoom.
 We don't want to see long PR discussions on GitHub.
-The **author** of the issue/user story/pull request should ping people on slack and get them on zoom to polish things.
+The **author** of the issue should ping people on Slack and get them on Zoom to polish things.

 ## Continual Improvement